-The difference between the number of protein sequences translated from sequences held in GenBank [3] and the number of protein structures held by the PDB (Protein DataBank) [4] is vast.
+The difference between the number of protein sequences translated from sequences held in GenBank [1] and the number of protein structures held by the PDB (Protein DataBank) [2] is vast.
 Only recently have high throughput methods started to be put in place to solve protein structure.
-Comparative modelling [5] offers a way to bridge the gap between the number of sequences and structures.
+Comparative modelling [3] offers a way to bridge the gap between the number of sequences and structures.

 Comparative modelling generally relies on knowing the structure of a homologous protein and using that as a template to build the structure of a protein.
-Methods include 3D-JIGSAW [2], FAMS [28], ESyPred3D [20], RAPPER [8].
-COMPOSER [37], [38] and the particularly popular SwissModel [1], [31] and MODELLER [10], [32], [41].
+Methods include 3D-JIGSAW [4], FAMS [5], ESyPred3D [6], RAPPER [7].
+COMPOSER [8, 9] and the particularly popular SwissModel [10,11] and MODELLER [12-14].

 However, the limiting factor in all these methods is obtaining the correct alignment.
-This is the most important stage of comparative modelling [7], [24], but unfortunately, particularly at low sequence identity, it can be the most difficult to get right.
+This is the most important stage of comparative modelling [15, 16], but unfortunately, particularly at low sequence identity, it can be the most difficult to get right.
 The sequence alignment one wishes to achieve is the alignment that would be obtained by performing a structural alignment and reading off the resulting sequence alignment.
-Of course the structure of the target is not available, so one must rely on a sequence alignment.
+Of course the structure of the target is not available so one must rely on a sequence alignment.
 While multiple alignment can help, the sequence alignment can often differ substantially from the structural alignment.

-There are numerous methods for performing structural alignment which often differ in the precise details of their results (e.g. CE [34], SSAP [39], STRUC-TAL [36], DALI [14], MATRAS [17], VAST [12], SSM [19]).
-Since there are many different ways to superimpose two or more protein structures, if the proteins are not identical (or at least extremely similar), then there can be no single optimal superposition [27].
-For our purposes, we have chosen SSAP as the gold standard, "correct" alignment.
+There are numerous methods for performing structural alignment which often differ in the precise details of their results (e.g. CE [17], SSAP [18], STRUCTAL [19], DALI [20], MATRAS [21], VAST [22], SSM [23]).
+Since there are many different ways to superimpose two or more protein structures, if the proteins are not identical (or at least extremely similar), then there can be no single optimal superposition [24].
+For our purposes, we have chosen SSAP as the gold standard, 'correct' alignment.

-The most extreme types of misalignment (Misleading Local Sequence Alignments, MLSAs) are areas where the sequence alignment for a region is very clear, yet it does not match the structure-derived alignment [33].
-We define less extreme misalignments, where the sequence and structural alignments do not agree, as SSMAs ("Sequence-Structure MisAlignments").
-For example, Figure 1 shows the sequence and structural alignment of a region from 1igmH00 and 1ap2A00 (a human and mouse antibody heavy chain variable region respectively) where an SSMA
+The most extreme types of misalignment (Misleading Local Sequence Alignments, MLSAs) are areas where the sequence alignment for a region is very clear, yet it does not match the structure-derived alignment [25].
+We define less extreme misalignments, where the sequence and structural alignments do not agree, as SSMAs ('Sequence-Structure Mis-Alignments').
+For example, Figure 1 shows the sequence and structural alignment of a region from 1igmH00 and 1ap2A00 (a human and mouse antibody heavy chain variable region respectively) where an SSMA can clearly be seen.

-In their analysis of the CASP2 comparative modelling section, Martin et al. [24] showed that there was a relationship between the percentage of correctly aligned residues and the sequence identity (Figure 2 of their paper).
-We have reproduced that analysis using approximately 56,000 pairs of homologous protein domains from CATH [29], [30], each of which was
+In their analysis of the CASP2 comparative modelling section, Martin et al. [15] showed that there was a relationship between the percentage of correctly aligned residues and the sequence identity (Figure 2 of their paper).
+We have reproduced that analysis using approximately 56,000 pairs of homologous protein domains from CATH [26, 27], each of which was aligned on the basis of structure us-